diem/website/docs/core/life-of-a-transaction.md

 _**Note to readers:** This information was published before the Association released White Paper v2.0, which includes a number of key updates to the Libra payment system.
 This information has not been modified to incorporate those updates and should be read in that context._

-To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra validator to being committed to the Libra Blockchain.
+To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra node to being committed to the Libra Blockchain.
 We will then “zoom-in” on each logical component of a validator and take a look at its interactions with other components.

-## Client Submits a Transaction
+## Client submits a transaction

 A Libra **client constructs a raw transaction** (let us call it T~5~raw) to transfer 10 LBR from Alice’s account to Bob’s account.
 The raw transaction includes the following fields.
 Each field is linked to its glossary definition.